Best Writing Prompts for Kids to Spark Creativity

 Let’s say you own a pet dragon.
 Tell us about a day spent with your dragon.

-This exercise increases imagination and original thought.
+This exercise enhances imagination and originality.

 Where would you go and why, if you could travel anywhere in the world?